kf-cuanschutz/NVIDIA_Grace_Hopper_benchmarking_logs_/Experiments/Jul_20_kf.md

 * This HPL NVIDIA [documentation](https://docs.nvidia.com/nvidia-hpc-benchmarks/overview.html#using-custom-libraries) is useful.
 * And of course the [documentation](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/hpc-benchmarks) on the container page is very useful as well.

 * Running the HPL container as below.
 Note that the amount of cores sent with mpirun needs to be identical with what is written on the .dat file.
+HPL scripts inside the container are located under ```/workspace```

 ```bash
 cd /home/a10-kfotso/containers_img_/hpl